0U7L13R/Pwnagotchi/README.md

 ## Issues/Fixes
 ##### BT-Tethering
 Only issue I encounted was getting bluetooth to proplerly pair to my phone.
-After scouring threads and forums I accidently came across the fix.
+After scouring threads and forums I realized the fix.

 The original image I used (jayofelony) had limited bluetooth settings, and I noticed that other people's config had more options listed, though these people were still reporting issues.
 I simply added the options to my config, filled them out and *voila*.